 (b) before the Minister makes any decision required by paragraph (a) he or she is to seek the advice of the Western Australian Planning Commission and consider any advice offered; and

-(c) where this subsection applies, section 21 of the Town Planning Act is to be read as if references to the Commission were references to the Minister.
+(c) where this subsection applies, section 147 of the Planning and Development Act 2005 is to be read as if references to the Commission were references to the Minister.

 (9) The annual report submitted by the accountable authority of the Authority under section 66 of the Financial Administration and Audit Act 1985 shall include a summary of approvals given by the Minister under subsection (2)(a) or the Governor in Council under subsection (6).